Ponding Water & Rooftop HVAC Units: Is There a Connection?

 RTUs (roof top units) including HVAC units, skylights, cooling towers, etc., can contribute to ponding problems if they’re unprotected by crickets.
 Crickets are triangular structures designed to divert water around and away from obstacles like HVAC units.
 Without them, water can’t flow freely past the curb around the unit, and problems with standing water usually ensue.
 And don’t forget that it’s not only rainwater we’re talking about.
 Your HVAC unit also created condensation, which ideally will drain away and off your roof as it’s intended to.

-Another potential issue with a rooftop HVAC (or any RTU) is that it can become an obstacle which traps debris, thereby hindering the proper flow of water to the roof’s interior drains and into the gutter system.
+Another potential issue with a rooftop HVAC (or any RTU) is that it can become an obstacle which traps debris.
+This cause the hindering the proper flow of water to the roof’s interior drains and into the gutter system.
 Anything that disrupts the natural flow of water can lead to ponding.

 Dealing With Ponding Water